 CafePress personalized awareness gifts are the perfect way to show someone how much you care.
-They carry a variety of awareness merchandise that would make a wonderful gift for anyone who is passionate about supporting a cause, whether it be autism awareness, breast cancer, diabetes or mental health.
+They carry a variety of awareness merchandise that would make a wonderful gift for anyone who is passionate about supporting a cause, whether it be autism awareness, breast cancer, brain injury, diabetes, mental health or heart & stroke disease.

 Did you know that 587,025 Canadians acquire a brain injury each year, with 18,000 alone in Ontario?
 Every year in Canada, over 11,000 people die as a result of a Traumatic Brain Injury.
 In Canada, brain injury is the number one killer and disabler of people under the age of 44.